 Sima welcomes spring!
-Historically sima is an old of a festive beverage known & enjoyed already during prehistoric times.
+Historically sima is old of a festive beverage known & enjoyed already during prehistoric times.
 Originally sima, ie. mead in English, was a simple fermentation with honey and water.
 Nowadays there’s a whole lot of creativity around it.
 We Finns prepare homemade sima a week or so before May Day.
-It is and it has been rather popular and persistent tradition throughout generations over the years.
+It is and it has been a rather popular and persistent tradition throughout generations over the years.

 This year I revised a 1930s sima recipe & fermented it with my sourdough starter.
 Interestingly, the original recipe* advised to use four times more yeast than I normally do so I took it down to the minimum with the sourdough fizz logic.
 But other than that the ingredient specs are as is.
 Using less fermentation starter means finer taste & longer waiting time for the beverage to be consumed.

 - brown sugar